ArminJo/ServoEasing/README.md

 On the **ESP32 the I2C library is only capable to run at 100 kHz**, because it interferes with the Ticker / Timer library used.
 Even with 100 kHz clock we have some dropouts / NAK's because of sending address again instead of first data.<br/>
 Since the raw transmission time of 32 Servo positions is 17.4 µs @ 100 kHz, not more than 2 expander boards can be connected to one I2C bus on an ESP32 board, if all servos should move simultaneously.<br/>
 If you do not use any timer in your program you can increase speed up to 800 kHz.
-Maybe you have to attach 2x2k2 Ohm pullup resistors to the I2C lines to have it working reliably.
+Maybe you have to attach 2 x 2.2 k&ohm; pullup resistors to the I2C lines to have it working reliably.

 <br/>